-Beginning therapy can be scary.
-Often, a familiar discomfort can feel safer than an unknown path forward, even if that path may lead to a better place.
+Beginning therapy can be scary, and finding a new path forward can be difficult.
 If you have reached this page and are reading this bio, you are likely interested in exploring that new path.
-Whether you are struggling with painful emotions, difficult thoughts and behaviours, overwhelming worry and anxiety, or feel like you are stuck in a cycle you cannot seem to get out of, I look forward to joining you on this journey towards feeling better.
+In my office I will help you navigate difficulties such as low mood, struggling with painful emotions, difficult thoughts and behaviours, overwhelming worry and anxiety, or finding yourself stuck in a cycle you keep repeating.
+Below you will find more information about me and what you can expect in our therapeutic journey together.
+I look forward to the possibility of connecting with you.

+I am a registered psychotherapist (Q) and I am currently completing my PhD in Clinical Psychology on my journey to become a registered clinical psychologist.
 I am comfortable working with individuals from diverse cultural backgrounds, gender identities, ages, and presenting problems.
-I believe providing a safe, warm, nonjudgmental, empathetic, and welcoming environment allows you to work through your difficulties in a safe and healthy way.
+In our sessions together, I will be offering you a safe, nonjudgmental space in which you can work through your most difficult issues.
 I have worked with individuals experiencing a variety of difficulties including post-traumatic stress disorder, complex trauma, mood disorders (e.g., depression), and anxiety (e.g., worry, social anxiety, panic), along with other common difficulties such as self-criticism, self-esteem, emotion regulation difficulties, relationship issues, and work and school related stress.
-To help you navigate these difficulties, I take an integrative, person-centered approach to therapy, placing great value on the therapeutic relationship, while drawing from other evidence-based therapies such as Emotion-Focused Therapy, Psychodynamic therapy, Motivational Interviewing, Trauma-Informed therapies, Cognitive Behavioural Therapy, and Dialectical Behaviour Therapy Skills.
-Through these different approaches, we can work together to create a therapy that works best for you and your unique experiences.
+To help you navigate these difficulties, I will be working with your thoughts, emotions, behaviours, and patterns within yourself and your relationships.
+I employ techniques from a person-centered approach to therapy, while drawing from other evidence-based therapies such as Emotion-Focused Therapy, Psychodynamic therapy, Motivational Interviewing, Trauma-Informed therapies, Cognitive Behavioural Therapy, and Dialectical Behaviour Therapy Skills.
+Based on your needs, we can work together to create a therapy that works best for you and your unique experiences.